How to Start a Nonprofit

 - (For the CEO) prepare financial reports to present to the board.

 Let’s make this very clear: board members cannot get paid.
 You will be required to declare this in your bylaws and 1023 Application.
+People who start a non profit are “Founders”, not owners.
+As such, Founders of a nonprofit are not allowed to make a profit or benefit from the net earnings of the organization.
 A Founder can get paid if acting in a staff role, such as Director or President.
 If they are on paid-staff, they can only be on the board as a non-voting member.

 4. Register your Nonprofit with your State